awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-import.md

 # Importing key material into multi\-Region keys<a name="multi-region-keys-import"></a>

-You can import your own key material into multi\-Region keys\.
+You can import your own key material into a multi\-Region symmetric encryption KMS key\.
 The multi\-Region keys you create with your own key material are interoperable\.
 You can encrypt data in one Region and decrypt it in any other Region with a related multi\-Region key\.

 However, you must manage the key material\.
 + AWS KMS does not copy or synchronize the key material from a primary key with imported key material to its replica keys\.
 You must import the same key material into related primary and replica keys\.